fyne-io/developer.fyne.io/api/v2.0/container/index.md

 ```go
 func NewGridWithRows(rows int, objects ...fyne.CanvasObject) *fyne.Container
 ```
-NewGridWithRows creates a new container with the specified objects and using the grid layout with a specified number of columns.
+NewGridWithRows creates a new container with the specified objects and using the grid layout with a specified number of rows.
 The number of columns will depend on how many children are in the container.

 <div class="since">Since: <code>